Hepcidin: Structure

 Hepcidin is initially synthesized as an 84-amino acid preprohormone (preprohepcidin) which undergoes sequential cleavages to form the active, mature hormone.
 The first cleavage by signal peptidase removes the 24-amino acid N-terminal signal peptide, creating a 60-amino acid prohepcidin.
 Furin-like convertase and α-1 antitrypsin then cleave prohepcidin to remove a 35-amino acid proregion, resulting in the 25-amino acid mature, bioactive hepcidin.
 There are also shorter isoforms of hepcidin, with 20 and 22 amino acids, which have minimal iron regulatory activity.
 Only the 9 N-terminal amino acids are essential for hepcidin's biological activity, specifically its ability to bind to ferroportin and regulate iron metabolism.

-Structurally, hepcidin is a tightly folded polypeptide with 32% beta-sheet character and a hairpin tertiary structure stabilized by four disulfide bonds among eight cystein residues (crucial structure).
+Structurally, hepcidin is a tightly folded polypeptide with 32% beta-sheet character and a hairpin tertiary structure stabilized by four disulfide bonds among eight cysteine residues (crucial structure).
 Hepcidin's structure has been elucidated through solution NMR, revealing that it interconverts between two conformations at different temperatures.
 X-ray analysis of a co-crystal with Fab confirmed a structure similar to the high-temperature NMR structure.